Symptoms of Appendicitis in Children

 2-Vomiting and loss of appetite

-During the first hours of the disease a fever may be present, especially in children, although this is not common.
+During the first hours of the disease a fever may be present, especially in children, although this isn’t common.
 A high fever may also appear when the inflammation has advanced and the appendix has ruptured, at which point any waste inside the organ has passed into the abdominal cavity.

 5-Diarrhea or constipation

-These symptoms are not common, but they do appear.
-Diarrhea will not be excessive or very liquid.
-It will occur in small quantities and with mucus.
+These symptoms aren’t common, but they do appear, according to an article in the journal Emergencias.
+Diarrhea won’t be excessive or very liquid.
+Rather, it will occur in small quantities and with mucus.
+Constipation may also occur, although it’s not typical.

 A swollen or distended abdomen can occur in the rare case when the patient is a young child or a baby.